Skip to content

 Access Computing

 Access to the cluster is supported via SSH and via Open OnDemand.
-Open OnDemand makes is easy to acces (through a web browser) scientific software for data visualization, simulations and modeling.
+Open OnDemand makes is easy to access (through a web browser) scientific software for data visualization, simulations and modeling.

 NCShare OnDemand

-Currently OnDemand supports running a virtual linux desktop, a pre-installed Jupyter Lab Apptainer, and an RStudio Apptainer.
-Experienced users man develop their own containers which also can be accessed through OnDemand.
+Currently NCShare OnDemand supports running a virtual Linux desktop, a pre-installed Jupyter Lab Apptainer, and an RStudio Apptainer.
+Experienced users may develop their own containers which also can be accessed through OnDemand (see Cluster Computing section for more info).

 NCShare SSH Access